This Is Us

 The Bow Valley Waste Management Commission (BVWMC) is an Alberta Regional Services Commission as defined by the Municipal Government Act.
 It was formed under Ministerial Order by the founding Members of the MD of Bighorn, Town of Banff and Town of Canmore to provide and support solid waste management services in the Bow Valley.

 The Francis Cooke Landfill and Resource Recovery Centre, operated by BVWMC, receives approximately 80 percent of all waste material generated in the Bow Valley.
 This facility is an essential service for the local economy and is playing a major role in shifting the Bow Valley toward a modern, circular economy.

 Waste management activities on the property proceed under an approval from the Government of Alberta as a Class III Landfill and Class II Compost Facility.
 The facility is approved to accept only dry, inert waste that does not undergo physical, chemical or biological changes that may cause an adverse effect on the environment.
 With the exception of specialized industrial rock waste and excavated earthen material, we divert 75% of the waste we receive away from landfill disposal.
 A large portion of this waste comes from construction, renovation, and demolition activity.
-The compost facility is accredited under the Canadian Compost Quality Alliance and accepts the Bow Valley’s leaf and yard waste to produce topsoil for landscaping projects.
+The compost facility is accredited under the Canadian Compost Quality Alliance program and accepts the Bow Valley’s leaf and yard waste to produce topsoil for landscaping projects.

 In 1999, BVWMC purchased the MD of Bighorn’s Dry Waste site east of Exshaw, and in 2000 assumed full operation of the renamed Francis Cooke Regional Class III Landfill.
 Two years later, an additional 36 acres of Landfill Expansion Lands was purchased from Alberta Public Lands, increasing the landfill area to 80 acres.